bigopensky/web-harvester/eco-worms-harvester/README.md

 Due to it's Q&D role the adustment of the hierarchie is made on the distinct taxonomic levels:

-KINDOM, PHYLUM, ORDER, CLASS, FAMILY, GENUS, SPECIES
+KINGDOM, PHYLUM, ORDER, CLASS, FAMILY, GENUS, SPECIES

 (to determin the taxonomic distictness [1](http://www.fc.up.pt/pessoas/amsantos/bea/clarwarw1999.pdf) for